 If you’re looking for some solid inferencing practice for your students, check out this Inferences, Details, Examples Digital Reading Google Slides™ Distance Learning resource, which includes 32 matching puzzles.
 (See how we’re keeping with the “puzzle piece” theme?)

-Making Inferences Game Print and Digital Distance Learning is another fun and engaging way to provide students practice for making inferences!
+Making Inferences Game Print and Digital Distance Learning is another fun and engaging way to provide students with practice for making inferences!
 Check out what some of the teachers who have purchased this resource are saying:

 “Perfect activity for centers or small group time.
 Great activity for practicing a challenging skill.!” –April C.